The Scarcity Principle in Action: Understanding the Psychology of UX Design

 Social proof

 This refers to the phenomenon when people who don't know what to do would turn towards others to guide their next action.
 A tourist will look at a queue and stand there to buy a ticket or teenagers will copy the next trendy outfit promoted by social media influencers.
-In websites and apps, messages like testimonials, positive reviews, or how many people bought a product and similar products are all examples of social proof.
-One of these websites is Udemy that showcases testimonials of learners.

 social proof like testimonials, positive reviews in buying psychology